bufbuild-ru/docs/docs/subscription/migrate/index.md

 ## Using community modules in your BSR instance

 Buf has made various modules available in the BSR for community use and regularly maintains them.
 These modules include the popular [googleapis](https://buf.build/googleapis/googleapis) and [protoc-gen-validate](https://buf.build/envoyproxy/protoc-gen-validate), which were added to support community development with the BSR.
-We [manage these modules](../../bsr/admin/instance/managed-modules/) for your private BSR instance, which alleviates the need to download and locally manage these Protobuf files, especially those from larger modules such as `googleapis/googleapis`.Syncing the modules can take a few hours from the time we create the server, and once they're present, you need to change any dependencies on the public BSR versions to point to your private instance.
+We [manage these modules](../../bsr/admin/instance/managed-modules/) for your private BSR instance, which alleviates the need to download and locally manage these Protobuf files, especially those from larger modules such as `googleapis/googleapis`.

+Syncing the modules can take a few hours from the time we create the server, and once they're present, you need to change any dependencies on the public BSR versions to point to your private instance.
 See the section below for instructions.

 ## Rename modules and update dependencies

 With your own dedicated instance of the Buf Schema Registry, you need to change the `name` of all configured modules to reference your private subdomain (`<name>.buf.dev`).
 You also need to adjust any dependencies that refer to `buf.build` to reference your private subdomain.
-Buf copies all of the [managed modules](../../bsr/admin/instance/managed-modules/) to your dedicated instance so you can start depending on them right away, but if you have dependencies across your own modules, you need to push them to your new dedicated instance and update your `buf.yaml` files so that no cross-domain dependencies exist.To update your modules and dependencies:
+Buf copies all of the [managed modules](../../bsr/admin/instance/managed-modules/) to your dedicated instance so you can start depending on them right away, but if you have dependencies across your own modules, you need to push them to your new dedicated instance and update your `buf.yaml` files so that no cross-domain dependencies exist.

+To update your modules and dependencies:

 1. Replace all occurrences of `buf.build` in your `buf.yaml` files with your private subdomain.
 2. Push all of your modules to your private instance.